clulab/tomcat-text/wiki/Replaying_Metadata.md

 # Replaying Metadata

-Metadata recorded during testbed runs can be reprocessed using the Dialog Agent by publishing it on the Message Bus.

-This is done using the elkless_replayer script in the tomcat/tools directory.
+Metadata recorded during testbed runs can be reprocessed using the Dialog Agent at any time.
+This is accomplished by running the Dialog Agent on the Message Bus and then using the elkless_replayer script.
+The elkless_replayer will publish the metadata to the Message Bus, and the Dialog Agent will process it just as if it were running on the testbed.

 ### Preparation